pirhoo/white-shortener/README.md

 # White Shortener

 This very simple URL-shortener uses bit.ly through a whitelist of domains.
+This might be useful for client-side URL shortenin without leaking API keys.

 ## Install